Commitment to Ethics

 Our commitment to ethics is highly visible, readily available and continually reinforced.
 We equip our employees with the tools and resources they need to do the right thing.

-• We provide each employee with our Ethos and Our Standards of Business Ethics and Conduct.
-Available in 18 languages, the code of conduct establishes our standard that all employees conduct business in accordance with our Ethos, applicable law and our company policies.
+- We provide each employee with our Ethos and Our Standards of Business Ethics and Conduct.
+Available in 17 languages, the code of conduct establishes our standard that all employees conduct business in accordance with our Ethos, our company policies and applicable law.

-• Our leadership teams and the ethics, human resources and legal departments are equipped to assist and provide guidance as needed as confidential resources to raise questions, get advice and express concerns.
+- Our management and leadership teams and the ethics, human resources and legal departments are equipped to assist and provide guidance as needed for our employees who raise questions, seek advice or express concerns.
 They strive to foster an open and safe environment and embed our Ethos and commitment to ethics in ongoing communications.

-• Each GD facility is equipped with prominent awareness centers that reinforce our commitment to our Ethos, outline tools available to employees, and list the Ethics Help Line website and toll-free number.
-A message from our CEO is included in each Awareness Center to further demonstrate our position.
+- Each GD facility is equipped with prominent awareness centers that reinforce our commitment to our Ethos, outline tools available to employees, and list the Ethics Help Line website and toll-free number.
+A message from our CEO is included in each Awareness Center to further demonstrate our commitment to upholding ethical behavior.

-• The GD Business Ethics Help Line is a 24-hour helpline, accessible by phone or the web, and available to employees in 13 languages.
+- The General Dynamics Business Ethics Help Line is available in 13 languages and is open 24 hours a day, accessible by phone or the web, and available to employees and other external stakeholders, such as suppliers, customers and community members.
 Questions or concerns can be raised using the Help Line, anonymously or otherwise.

 All reported concerns are investigated promptly and in confidence.
-If we find that our standards have been violated, we take action, including involuntary termination and disciplinary action; implementing systemwide changes; and notifying governmental offices or agencies, customers and/or suppliers.
+If we find that our standards have been violated, we take appropriate action, including disciplinary measures up to and including involuntary termination; implementing systemwide changes; and/or notifying governmental offices or agencies, customers and/or suppliers.

-We strictly prohibit retaliation against anyone who raises an ethics or compliance issue in good faith.
+We strictly prohibit retaliation against anyone who raises an ethics or compliance issue in good faith, and we take action against those who are found to have retaliated.

 Global Network of Ethics Officers